lupyuen/nuttx-avaota-a1/README.md

 </span>

+How did we get here?
+Let's walk through the steps...

 # Work In Progress

 We take NuttX for Arm64 QEMU knsh and tweak it iteratively for Avaota-A1 SBC, based on Allwinner A537 SoC...